 In addition to teaching at JJCA, Pam also served as cheerleading advisor, choir director (this included putting on several musicals each year), ran the student store, and even helped coach the boys' flag football team with Cheryl Phillips, who also worked there at the time.
 Once she got to the high school, Pam was asked by former principal Tony Gaitan to start the National Honor Society and was advisor for seventeen years.
 She was also the leader of the Fellowship of Christian Athletes, the Fashion Club, and for a time, the Anime Club.
 Before her grandsons came along, she helped teach singing parts to the students for the annual musicals, beginning with The Wizard of Oz.

-Pam remains active in her church by serving as co-music director with Mike Johnson and teaching 5th-6th grade in the annual Vacation Bible School.
+Pam remains active in her church by serving as the music director of the Vacation Bible School and sings on the worship team.
 She is so happy to have been elected to the school board so she can use her thirty-five years of teaching experience to provide insight which will hopefully help all students in Santa Paula.Pam ThompsonSanta Paula Unified School District